vallss/vallss.github.io/index.md

 I'm proudly part of the **CNCF TAG Environmental Sustainability** and Technical Lead for the WG Sustainability Advocacy.

+I'm also one of the co-founders of **Green Software Italia**, a community that aims to raise awareness about sustainability, accessibility and inclusion in the tech world.

 ![Bonus: my cat](/assets/images/me_and_my_cat.webp)